Aspose/apireference.aspose.com/content/sites/aspose/examples/english/pdf/net/annotations/lnkannotationlinewidth/_index.md

 To add a lnk annotation to a PDF document, follow these steps:

-## step 1.
-Create a new `Document` object.
+## Create a new `Document` object.
 ```csharp
 Document doc = new Document();
 ```
-## step 2.
-Add a new page to the document.
+## Add a new page to the document.
 ```csharp
 doc.Pages.Add();
 ```
-## step 3.
-Create a list of `Point` arrays that represent the ink gesture for the annotation.
+## Create a list of `Point` arrays that represent the ink gesture for the annotation.
 ```csharp
 IList<Point[]> inkList = new List<Point[]>();
 ```
-## step 4.
-Create a new `LineInfo` object that defines the properties of the ink gesture.
+## Create a new `LineInfo` object that defines the properties of the ink gesture.
 ```csharp
 LineInfo lineInfo = new LineInfo();
 lineInfo.VerticeCoordinate = new float[] { 55, 55, 70, 70, 70, 90, 150, 60 };